sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 1. Analyze the metrics and data provided in the reports to identify areas of improvement and prioritize security efforts.

-### Task 3: Review webhooks and how they can be used to push events to an outside reporting tool, like a SIEM
+### Task 3: Review webhooks and how they can be used to push events to an outside reporting tool, like an SIEM

 GitHub webhooks are a mechanism for automatically triggering actions or notifications in external systems when events occur within a GitHub repository.
 Users can configure webhooks to listen for specific events, such as pushes to a repository, pull request creation or closure, issue creation or comment, etc. When the specified event occurs, GitHub sends an HTTP POST payload to a designated URL, known as the payload URL, containing information about the event.
 This allows users to integrate GitHub with external services, such as CI/CD pipelines, issue trackers, or chat platforms, enabling automated workflows and real-time notifications based on repository activities.